Arech/nntl/README.md

 # nntl
 Neural Network Template Library is a set of C++14 template classes that helps to implement fast vectorized feedforward neural networks.
 It is multithreaded, x64 friendly and uses OpenBLAS only as a back-end to multiply matrices.
 NNTL is a header only library and requires no other dependencies, except for OpenBLAS and Boost (header only).
 It is statically typed and doesn't use virtual functions except the single one ::std::function that is used to dispatch multithreaded tasks.

+NNTL provides a way to convert an UML (class) diagramm of neural network directly into C++ code.
+This feature is extremely helpful for designing proper network architectures and an absolute time-saver.
+It allows a user to focus on incorporating domain knowledge into neural network instead of doing very error-prone architecture programming.
+However, it requires some additional software ([Visual Paradigm](https://www.visual-paradigm.com/) for diagramming and Matlab to execute converter scripts).
+See below for details.

 ### Performance
 *This paragraph is slightly outdated.
 The library was improved in many ways since the performance measurements, so current results should be a bit better.